· Be a citizen of the United States of America;

 You do not need an excuse to request a Vote-by-Mail Ballot.
 If you already requested a Vote-By-Mail Ballot, your ballot will be mailed to you approximately 35 days before the General Election.
 If you will not be at the address you provided when you made the request, please call the Supervisor of Elections Office at 239-533-8683 to ensure you receive your ballot!
 The Post Office will not forward your ballot to a different address.

-You must renew your request every two years, so be sure to check your status.
+You must renew your request every two general elections, so be sure to check your status.

 You may also send an email to: email@example.com.